Daniel O'Daly: Diplomatic career

 In December 1641 the Portuguese Restoration War started with a coup against the Spanish Vicereine Margaret.
 The Duke of Braganza was proclaimed King John IV of Portugal, at a time when other revolts were under way in Andalusia and Catalonia.
 While the war lasted into the 1660s, the immediate problem was securing international recognition for the new kingdom at the time of the Thirty Years' War.
 Father O'Daly was a senior diplomat in this effort that took many years to complete.

 King John made him diplomatic envoy to Louis XIV (helped by the Franco-Spanish War (1635–1659)), Charles I of England, to the exiled Charles II Stuart and to Pope Innocent X (1650).
 Queen Luisa also sent him as envoy to Pope Alexander VII.

 In the year 1655 he was sent as envoy to the French queen Anne of Austria and king Louis XIV to conclude a treaty between Portugal and France.
 Here as elsewhere, success attended him; but while negotiations abroad and matters of government at home afforded opportunities of serving the Portuguese royal House of Braganza, he would not accept any honour in return.
 His acquaintances praise his straightforwardness, honesty, tact and disinterestedness.
 He refused the Archbishopric of Braga, the Primacy of Goa and the Bishopric of Coimbra; nor would he accept the titles of Privy Councillor or Queen's Confessor, though he held both offices.

-During these years his chief concern was to put his college on a firm basis and to make it render the greatest possible service to Ireland.
-Bom Successo became too small for the number of students.
-In 1659 he laid the first stone of a larger building, which was called Corpo Santo.
+During this period, his primary focus was to establish his college securely and ensure it contributed significantly to Ireland.
+Bom Successo proved inadequate for the growing number of students.
+In 1659, he initiated the construction of a larger building known as Corpo Santo by laying its foundation stone.
 To provide funds for these houses he consented to become Bishop of Coimbra and, in consequence, President of the royal Privy Council; but before the papal Bull arrived he died at Lisbon in 1662.

 His remains reposed in the cloister of Corpo Santo until the 1755 Lisbon earthquake; the inscription on his tomb recorded that he was "In varus Regum legationibus felix, ...
 Vir Prudentia, Litteris, and Religione conspicuus" ("Successful in embassies for kings ...
 A man distinguished for prudence, knowledge and virtue".)
 A few years after the catastrophe, on the same spot, with the same name and object, a new college and church arose.